uob-ds/cfd2021/_sources/intro/the_software.md

 You have already jumped into the technology, but now we step back and [name the parts](https://en.wikipedia.org/wiki/Naming_of_Parts).

-You have been working in the [Jupyter Notebook](https://jupyter.org).
+You have been working in the a deepnote implementation of a [Jupyter Notebook](https://jupyter.org).
 This is an *interface* that allows us to interact with the [Python](https://www.python.org) programming language.

 There are many ways of installing Python and the Jupyter Notebook.
+Since we are working through deepnote, you won't have to do these (unless you want to work offline), but you may be interested to know how to set up Jupyter notebooks outside of deepnote.

+The best
-The best way of installing Python depends on many things.
+way of installing Python depends on many things.
 For this iteration of the class, we installed Python using the [Anaconda distribution](https://www.anaconda.com/distribution).
 We discuss this more